• Skip to primary navigation

 Sour cream is often used in the Beef Stroganoff sauce.
 I decided to use coconut milk instead so this recipe would be paleo friendly.

-Coconut milk is one of the most highly nutritious foods you can add to your diet.
+Coconut milk is one of the most nutritious foods you can add to your diet.
 Read more about the benefits of coconut milk here.
 For the can of coconut milk (make sure to use a can, not a carton), I used Native Forest that is certified gluten-free and canned with non-BPA packaging.

 can of coconut milk